Dawn of Nemunas: Foundation

-On 11 November 2023, Žemaitaitis announced the creation of a political party under the name Dawn of Nemunas (NA), named after the country's largest river and the country's first newspaper Aušra, a major symbol of the 19th century Lithuanian National Revival.
+On 11 November 2023, Žemaitaitis announced the creation of a political party under the name Dawn of Nemunas (NA), named after the country's largest river and the country's first newspaper, Aušra, a major symbol of the 19th-century Lithuanian National Revival.
 He also said that his party planned to take part in all elections held in 2024 and nominate its own presidential candidate.
-Earlier, Žemaitaitis said that he had gathered 3,164 people to create the party, of which 2,950 participated at the founding convention.
-He also claimed that most of the Freedom and Justice faction have joined the new party.
+Earlier, Žemaitaitis said he had gathered 3,164 people to form the party, of whom 2,950 participated in the founding convention.
+He also claimed that most of the Freedom and Justice faction had joined the new party.

 The party was registered on 16 January 2024.
 The party had 2,296 inaugural members during the registration.
 Around that time, Lithuanian Prosecutor General Nida Grunskienė asked the parliament to strip Žemaitaitis of his legal immunity, stating that the pre-trial investigation suggests that Žemaitaitis "publicly ridiculed, expressed contempt for, and incited hatred against a group of people of Jewish nationality", after which the politician announced his bid for the presidency as the NA's candidate.
 He resigned from the Seimas on 2 May, after the Constitutional Court of Lithuania ruled towards his impeachment. Žemaitaitis finished in fourth place in the presidential election, receiving 9.21% of the vote in the first round held on 12 May.

 Agnė Širinskienė, former member of the Lithuanian Farmers and Greens Union, and Aidas Gedvilas and Artūras Skardžius, formerly from the Labour Party, joined Dawn of Nemunas on 19 June 2024.
-With Žemaitaitis' previous resignation from parliament, this increased the party's representation to three members of the Seimas.
+With Žemaitaitis's previous resignation from parliament, this increased the party's representation to three members of the Seimas.